• Home

 • Core Skill: Ethical use of AI

-Students will receive detailed written feedback on their assignments.
-On scientific problems, assessment is focused on how the student approached the problem and how much progress they made toward a solution.
-Students will also receive detailed solutions for the problems and have the opportunity to revise their solutions if they like.
+Assessment is focused on how the student approached the problem and how much progress they made toward a solution.
+Students receive detailed solutions for the problems and have the opportunity to revise their solutions if they like.
 On writing assignments, students are given suggestions to improve clarity, tone, and scope.
 They may be asked questions designed to foster further development.

 Overall, students in the courses are assessed on their growth, not on an absolute scale.
 For example, for some students merely attempting the problems or writing drafts of the mentoring materials may be a major victory.
-For others, we expect mastery.
+For others, we aim for mastery.

 Contacts